slaclab/sdf-docs/interactive-compute.md

 # Interactive Compute

-## Terminal
+## Using A Terminal

-### Interactive Pools
+### Interactive Pools :id=interactive-pools

-Once you land on the login nodes, either via a terminal or via a NoMachine desktop, you will need to ssh to one of the interactive pools to access the data, build/debug your code, run simple analyses, or submit jobs to the [batch system](batch-compute.md).
-If your organization has acquired dedicated resources for the interactive pools, use them; otherwise, connect to the S3DF shared interactive pool.
+In order to access compute and storage resources in S3DF, you will need to log onto our interactive nodes.
+After, login to our bastion hosts either via a [ssh terminal session or via NoMachine](accounts-and-access.md#how-to-connect), you will then need to ssh to one of the interactive pools to access the data, build/debug your code, run simple analyses, or submit jobs to the [batch system](batch-compute.md).
+If your organization has acquired dedicated resources for the interactive pools, use them; otherwise, you can connect to the S3DF shared interactive pool.

-?> Note: After log in into our bastion hosts with `ssh s3dflogin.slac.stanford.edu`, you will need to then also log into our interactive nodes to access batch compute and data.
+?> Note: After log in into our bastion hosts with `ssh s3dflogin.slac.stanford.edu`, you will need to then need to log into our interactive nodes to access batch compute and data.
 You can do this via `ssh <pool name>` within your ssh session (same terminal) to get into the bastion hosts.

-The currently available pools are shown in the table below.
-(The facility can be any organization, program, project, or group that interfaces with S3DF to acquire resources.)
+The currently available pools are shown in the table below (The facility can be any organization, program, project, or group that interfaces with S3DF to acquire resources).

 |Pool name | Facility | Resources |
 | --- | --- | --- |